h3abionet/h3agwas/README.md

 The key options are:
 * `input_dir`, `output_dir`: where input and output goes to and comes from;
 * `input_pat`: the base of set of PLINK bed,bim and fam files (this should only match one);
+* `data`: a tab-separated file that contains phenotype data for your particpants.
+The row is a header line, with one participant per line after that.
+The first two columns should FID IID followed by any phenotype values you want to use for testing or for covariates.
+It can contain other data too -- as long as the ones that you need are in this file.
+* `pheno`: a comma-separated list of phenotypes that you want to test.
+Each phenotype is tested separately
+* `covariates`: a comma-separated list of phenotypes that you want to use

 By default a chi2 test for association is done.
 But you can do multiple different tests in one run by settintg the appropriate parameter to 1.
 Note at least one must be set to 1